Pacers vs Knicks Prediction — AI Finds CAN'T MISS NBA Lines & Props (May 23)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over millions of data from every past game between the Pacers and Knicks and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over millions of data from every angle between the Pacers and Knicks and using recursive machine learning and industry leading AI to examine the data to a single cover probability.

-Interestingly enough, the data has been most focused on the growing weight knucklehead sportsbettors tend to put on Indiana’s strength factors between a Pacers team going up against a possibly deflated Knicks team.
-We’ve found the true game analytics might reflect a strong lean against one Vegas line specifically.
+Oddly enough, we’ve seen the AI has been most focused on the unproportionally assigned factor knucklehead sportsbettors regularly put on New York’s strength factors between a Pacers team going up against a possibly strong Knicks team.
+We’ve found the true game analytics appear to reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.